robstave/angular2-training/session-three/page1.md

 Lets move the chickens from static data into the chicken list component.

-In the chicken-list.component.ts, lets create a _chickens_ property and fill it with some names.
+In the _chicken-list.component.ts_, lets create a _chickens_ property and fill it with some names.

 ```typescript
 import { Component, OnInit } from '@angular/core';